RitikDua/workoutLogger/README.md

 # WorkoutLogger

-A progressive web app to mainitain of  workout plan.
+A progressive web app to mainitain your daily workout .
 It also show your stats of exercises done so far.

 ## Description